ioccc-src/winner/2020/ferguson2/README.md

 the Enigma machine which I display by name in [recode.c](%%REPO_URL%%/2020/ferguson2/recode.c) just like with the rotors).

-For more information see [recode.html][] (or [recode.html](recode.html) if viewing on GitHub).
+For more information see [recode.html][].

-BTW: If you need a reminder to go to the gym just do your Enigma ABCs and it should help you remember (though not at this time in our world it might help you later on?).
-This might become even more useful after the challenge is accepted, accomplished and made use of! :)
+BTW: If you need a reminder to go to the gym just do your Enigma ABCs and it should help you remember:

 ``` <!---sh-->
     $ echo ABC | ./prog